dfelinto/blender-manual/modifiers/modify/vertex_weight.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Here we are going to create a sort of strange alien wave (yes,
-another example with the :guilabel:`Wave` modifier… but it's a highly visual one;
+another example with the :guilabel:`Wave` modifier... but it's a highly visual one;
-it's easy to see the vertex group effects on it…).
+it's easy to see the vertex group effects on it...).

 So as above, add a **100×100** grid.
 This time, add a vertex group,
 but without assigning any vertex to it - we'll do this dynamically.